standardcurrent/tibprice/README.md

 Easily access your Tibber electricity prices directly from your command line!
 The Tibber Price Tool provides a quick and efficient way to check current and upcoming energy costs.
 It smartly caches data to give you instant results while minimizing calls to the Tibber API.

+## Disclaimer

+This tool is an independent project and is not affiliated with, created by, or endorsed by Tibber.
+It is a third-party application that utilizes the Tibber API to access electricity price data.
+All Tibber trademarks, logos, and brand identifiers are the property of Tibber.

 ## Usage

 ### Features